brycycle99/nba_dashboard/README.md

-# 🏀 Interactive NBA Shot Chart Visualizer
+# 🏀 NBA Analytics Dashboard (Streamlit)

-This Streamlit web application allows you to explore NBA shot chart data for different seasons.
-You can visualize shot attempt densities across the court for:

-- The entire league
-- Specific NBA teams
-- Individual players

-Data is fetched using the [NBA Stats API](https://github.com/swar/nba_api), and visualized using [Plotly](https://plotly.com/python/), with a custom-drawn NBA half-court background.
+Welcome to the **NBA Analytics Dashboard**, a Streamlit-powered platform for interactive visual exploration of NBA data.

+This dashboard will host multiple data analysis tools and visualizations related to NBA player performance, team trends, and league-wide insights.

 ---

-## 🔧 Features
+## 📌 Current Apps

+### 1. 🔥 Shot Chart Visualizer

+Visualize shot attempt densities on an interactive NBA court, using data fetched from the official NBA Stats API.
+Explore how different players, teams, and the league overall shoot from various areas on the court.

+#### Features:
 - 📅 **Season Selector**: Choose from NBA seasons 1996–2024
 - 🏆 **Season Type**: Regular Season or Playoffs
-- 🎯 **Modes**:
+- 🧍 **Modes**:
-  - **League-wide**: See where shots are attempted most across the entire NBA
+  - **League-wide**: Aggregate shot attempts for all players
-  - **Team**: View shot distributions by team
+  - **Team**: Filter shot data by NBA team
-  - **Player**: Dive into individual player shot tendencies
+  - **Player**: Zoom in on individual player shot charts

-- 🧊 **Hexbin Shot Map**: See shot attempt frequency using hexagonal binning with hover info
+- 🧊 **Hexbin Shot Map**: View shot frequency with hover details
-- 🏟️ **Accurate Court Rendering**: Full half-court visual using Plotly shapes
+- 🏟️ **Custom Half-Court**: Accurately scaled court background using Plotly

+---

+## 🚧 Upcoming Apps

+Planned additions to the dashboard include:

+- 📈 **Player Efficiency Analyzer**
+- 🧮 **Team Stats Comparisons (Radar Charts, Trends)**
+- 🔁 **Trade Analyzer / Impact Visualizer**
+- 📊 **Game-by-Game Heatmaps**
+- 🧠 **Machine Learning Player Clustering (K-Means, t-SNE)**

+Stay tuned as new tools roll out!

 ---